 Other guides in this collection build upon this quickstart.
 If you plan to continue to work with subsequent tutorials, do not clean up the resources created in this quickstart.
 If you do not plan to continue, use the following steps to delete all resources created by this quickstart in the Azure portal.

 In this quickstart, you assigned a policy definition to a scope and evaluated its compliance report.
-The policy definition ensures that all the resources in that scope are compliant and to identify which ones aren’t.
+The policy definition ensures that all the resources in the scope are compliant and identifies which ones aren’t.

 To learn more about assigning policies to ensure that future resources that get created are compliant, continue to the tutorial for: